andrejwilczek/NLP_seq2seq/README.md

 ### 2. run parse_raw_data.py

-Since the complete dataset is too large to upload to github this will parse the raw data and create the full datasets to be used for training.
+Since the complete dataset is too large to upload to github as one file this will parse the raw data and create the full datasets to be used for training.
 Syncing the gamestate data may take a little while.

 #### If you want to you should now already be able to run the model in it's simplest form by running main.py.